 Best Baby Crib

-The Equinox has the lowest sitting mattress level, which is both a blessing and a curse.
-While it is excellent for standing or climbing toddlers, it can be hard on petite parents who may need to reach further into a crib to soothe a sad toddler.
-The mattress height is adjustable, which can alleviate some of the potential problems but not all.
-Overall, we love the unique look of this straightforward choice and find the design matches or complements almost any modern nursery decor, with a look and feel that takes center stage or can let other elements shine.
-We think most parents will adore this lovely crib.
+The Equinox has one of the lowest sitting mattress levels, which is both a blessing and a curse.
+While its depth is excellent for standing or climbing toddlers, it can be challenging for petite parents to reach deeper into a crib to soothe a distressed baby.
+The mattress height is adjustable, which will alleviate some of the potential problems but not all of them or all of the time.
+Overall, we love the unique look of this straightforward crib and find the design matches or complements most modern nursery designs, with a look that takes center stage or allows other elements to shine.
+We think many parents will adore this lovely crib.

-The Dream On Me, Ashton 5-in-1 is a sleigh style bed that uses solid wood for a sturdy build.
+The Dream On Me, Ashton 5-in-1 is a sleigh-style bed that uses solid wood for a sturdy build.
 This crib feels like it will last for multiple siblings and still look good.
-It is a 5-in-1 convertible bed that transitions as your child grows with parts sold separately.
-It comes in a variety of different finishes, so there is almost certainly something to match your nursery style.
-This crib has one of the tallest mattress height in the group, making it a good choice for shorter parents who are worried about reaching a low sitting mattress. though the crib walls are somewhat taller than the more minimalistic choices.
+It is a 5-in-1 convertible bed that transitions as your child grows, with parts sold separately.
+It comes in various finishes, so there is almost certainly something to match your nursery style.
+This crib has one of the tallest mattress heights in the group, making it a good choice for shorter parents worried about reaching a low-sitting mattress.
+However, the crib walls are somewhat taller than the more minimalistic choices.

-The assembly of this option is harder than it needs to be with some mislabeled parts and confusing instructions in our box.
-We had to take some of it apart to swap parts around before we figured out the parts were improperly labeled.
+This option's assembly is harder than it needs to be with some mislabeled parts and confusing instructions in our box.
+We had to take some of it apart to swap parts around before figuring out the parts were improperly labeled.
 It also has a lot of exposed hardware, which some may find distracting from the overall look.
 However, this baby crib is sturdy and feels like it can stand the test of time.
 In fact, one tester used this crib through two children and passed it on to another family who used it for two more, proving it has what it takes for the long haul.

-The Carter's by DaVinci Colby 4-in-1 is a lovely, unassuming crib that lets baby and fitted sheet take center stage.
-With a simple rectangle and slat design with a contrasting color scheme, this product feels comfortable letting other nursery pieces standout.
-This crib is solid wood with multi-step, non-toxic paint and is GREENGUARD Gold Certified with four adjustable mattress heights.
-The Colby was one of the easiest to assemble, taking only 40 minutes with fewer dowels and bolts than some of the competition.
+The Carter's by DaVinci Colby 4-in-1 is an unassuming, lovely option that lets your baby and fitted sheet shine like a framed priceless work of art.
+With a simple rectangle and slat design with a contrasting color scheme, this product feels comfortable letting other nursery pieces stand out.
+This crib is solid wood with multi-step, non-toxic paint. it is also GREENGUARD Gold Certified and includes four mattress heights.
+The Colby was one of the easiest in the group to assemble, taking only 40 minutes with fewer dowels and bolts than some competitors.

-The Colby feels softer than some of the competition and will easily dent (which happened during our brief test window), or the paint could transfer as a result.
-We think this crib might start to look its age before it has outlived its usefulness, which is something to consider if long-term perfection is critical to you.
-Overall, we love the simplicity and peacefulness of this crib and think most parents will love it as much for what it is as they do for what it isn't.
+The Colby wood feels softer than some of the competition and it easily dents (we experienced this during testing), or the paint might transfer to object that knock into it.
+We think this crib might start to show its age before it has outlived its usefulness, which is something to consider if you find long-term perfection important.
+Overall, we love the simplicity and peacefulness this crib offers and think most parents will love it as much for what it is as they will for what it isn't.